companieshouse/iprocess-app-ami/README.md

 ### Ansible
 All Ansible configuration resides in the `./ansible` directory.
 The Ansble configuration will be called during the provisioning step of the Packer build as defined in `./packer/build.pkr.hcl`.

-This template provides the basic code layout and structure only.
+This template provides the basic code layout and structure only